ChybaYg/Projekt-Krypto/README.md

 4) Check the IPv4 of the virtual machine and noted it down
 	- Win+R -> CMD -> ipconfig

-Note: If the 3) does not work through command line try this bellow (for PyCharm) <br>
+Note: If the 3) does not work through command line try this bellow (for PyCharm)/
 	- Open IDE -> File -> Settings -> PQCS -> Python Interpereter -> "+" -> Type name of library -> Install Package

 --------------------------------------------------------------------------------------------------------------